Telecom · E-commerce · 8 years

 The flagship wireless site

-Full redesign and launch — the main cspire.com experience customers used to shop devices, plans, and manage accounts.
-Built mobile-first as that traffic share grew.
+Full redesign and launch.
+The main cspire.com experience customers used to shop devices, shop plans, and manage their accounts.
+Built mobile-first as that traffic share kept growing.

 B2B